camunda/camunda-docs-manual/site/src/documents/guides/installation-guide/tomcat/chapters/01-bpm-platform/02-install-on-a-vanilla-tomcat.html.md

 ---

 This section will describe how you can install the camunda BPM platform on a [vanilla Tomcat 7](http://tomcat.apache.org/), if you are not able to use the pre-packaged Tomcat distribution.
-Regardless we recommand you to [download a Tomcat 7 distribution](http://camunda.org/download/) to use the required modules.
+Regardless we recommend you to [download a Tomcat 7 distribution](http://camunda.org/download/) to use the required modules.

 ## Create the database schema for camunda BPM platform